So, You Think You Love Horses?

 |

 [Horse Nutrition] Textured horse feed or sweet feed is a common feed that has been used for a long time.
 It is a mixture of ingredients, including some pellets, fiber, grains and molasses.
 Recently the pelleted version of this feed has been gaining in popularity.
 I find the pellets are easier to handle and did not leave a residue on feed buckles or other containers.
-Certain horses may prefer one or the other and occasional horse will eat pellets too quickly.
+Certain horses may prefer one or the other and occasional horse will eat pellets too quickly, causing choking.
 Dietary starch is higher in textured feed and might be an issue in horses with metabolic issues.

 -